covalenthq/covalent-docs/content/en/docs/network/network-operators/block-specimen-onboarding.md

 ### Run BSP

-Clone the [covalenthq/bsp-geth](https://github.com/covalenthq/bsp-geth) repo and checkout the branch that contains the block specimen patch (checking out the repo may take some time)
+Clone the [covalenthq/bsp-geth](https://github.com/covalenthq/bsp-geth) repo and checkout the branch that contains the block specimen patch (checking out the repo may take some time).

 ```json
 git clone https://github.com/covalenthq/bsp-geth.git